Retention and Transfer of Procedural Tasks in Virtual Reality

 Too Long?
 Here's What I Did:

 I'm currently developing an academic project integrating Virtual Reality with Articulate Storyline to validate a blended learning approach.
-The goal is to increase the learnability and knowledge retention of repairing a Tesla Vehicle.
-The target audience is body shop repair technicians.
+The goal is to increase the learnability and knowledge retention of repairing an electric vehicle.
+The target audience is body shop technicians.

 1. Micro-learning course in Storyline and Rise —> LINK